getgrav/grav-learn/pages/06.advanced/13.forms/docs.md

     - display: thankyou
 ```

 The Form plugin provides a `formdata` template that's suitable for the process destination page, as it outputs the result of the form submission.
-In the above example, you coudld create a pages/form/thankyou/formdata.md page.
+In the above example, you could create a pages/form/thankyou/formdata.md page.

 If you're redirecting to a subpage, `display: thankyou` works perfect.
 If you're redirecting to an absolute page path, like `site.com/thankyou`, prepend it with `/`, for example: `display: /thankyou`.